gentlee/react-redux-cache/README.md

 #### Error handling

 Queries and mutations are wrapped in try/catch, so any error will lead to cancelling of any updates to the state except `loading: false` and the caught error.
-If you still want to make some state updates, or just want to use thrown erorrs only for unexpected cases, consider returning expected errors as a part of the result:
+If you still want to make some state updates, or just want to use thrown errors only for unexpected cases, consider returning expected errors as a part of the result:

 ```typescript
 export const updateBank = (bank) => {